atomisthq/docs/docs/getting-started.md

 [early-access]: https://atomist.com/devsecops (Request early access)

-Get up and running quickly.
-Simply sign up, select repositories, then get a summary of your Docker security and start improving it.
+To get up and running quickly, simply sign up, select repositories, then get a summary of your Docker security and start improving it.

 ## Create an account